Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Causal Inference Pipeline

 where $T_i$, $Y_i$, and $X_i$ are treatment, outcome, and features for sample $i$, and $\hat{p}_T{(\mathbf{X})}$ is the estimated propensity for treatment $T$ on features $\mathbf{X}$.
 Use of the Hajek estimator~\shortcite{hajek1970} adjustment improves stability compared to simple inverse propensity.

 \textbf{Stratification} divides users into strata based on their propensity score, and the $ATE$ for each is averaged: $ \widehat{ATE}_{\texttt{strat}} = \frac{1}{n}\sum_k n_k*\widehat{ATE}_k $

-where $n$ is the total number of users, $n_k$ is the number of users in the k-th stratum, and $\widehat{ATE}_k$ is the unadjusted ATE within the k-th stratum.
+where $n$ is the total number of users, $n_k$ is the number of users in the k-th stratum, and $\widehat{ATE}_k$ is the unadjusted $ATE$ within the k-th stratum.
 We report results on 10 strata divided evenly by percentile, but results are qualitatively similar for other $k$.

 \textbf{Matching} can be considered as a special case of stratification, where each strata contains only one treated user.
-As matching produces extremely similar results to stratification, we include details of our approach and plots of the results in \sect\ref{appendix:matching}.
+We find that matching produces extremely similar results to stratification, and therefore we include details of our \new{matching} approach and results in \appendixlink{Appendix}~\ref{appendix:matching}.